Mandorath/ansible_workshop_101_sue/tasks.md

 ansible-inventory --list -y
 ```

-4. **Create an ansible task that adds your SSH key to the authorized keys of the in task 3 created sudo user.**
+Task 4. **Create an ansible task that adds your SSH key to the authorized keys of the in task 3 created sudo user.**
   - Create or modify a file (ansible has modules for this) and add your ssh public key to the authorized_keys file.
   - Hint; ansible has a module for this.